View and edit the schedule of model components (partitions)

 By default, the Manage Partitions panel is collapsed.
 Expand the panel to create partitions, edit names and/or sample times of the existing partitions, and remove existing partitions.
 Changes made in the Manage Partitions panel take effect after updating the diagram.

 The Property Inspector shows information about the selected partition.
 It shows the rate at which the partition executes and the connections on that partition.
-Enter the Hit times when you select an aperioidic partition in the Property Inspector.
+Enter the Hit times when you select an aperiodic partition in the Property Inspector.

 The Arrange button organizes the partition graph.

-By default, the Execution Order panel and the Property Inspector panel are expanded.
+By default, the Order panel and the Property Inspector panel are expanded.
 From the Layout drop-down, select the preferred panels to be expanded as per preference.
 Clearing the panels collapses them.